opd-ai/go-netrek/ROADMAP.md

 This roadmap provides a systematic transformation of go-netrek from a development prototype to a production-ready system.
 The phased approach allows for iterative improvements with measurable progress and risk mitigation at each stage.

-**Total Timeline:** 7-10 weeks
+**Project Status Update (July 22, 2025):**
+- ✅ **Phase 1 Complete:** All critical foundation requirements implemented
+- 🔄 **Phase 2 Ready:** Performance and reliability enhancements ready to begin
+- 📋 **Phase 3 Planned:** Operational excellence features await Phase 2 completion

+**Current Timeline Status:**
+- **Phase 1 Completed:** 2 weeks (July 20-22, 2025) - **ON SCHEDULE**
+- **Phase 2 Estimated:** 3-4 weeks (targeting late August 2025)
+- **Phase 3 Estimated:** 2-3 weeks (targeting mid-September 2025)

-**Resource Requirements:** 1-2 Go developers, 1 DevOps engineer (part-time) **Success Probability:** High, given the strong existing architectural foundation
+**Resource Requirements:** 1-2 Go developers, 1 DevOps engineer (part-time) **Success Probability:** Very High - Phase 1 successful completion validates approach

-The implementation prioritizes security and reliability while maintaining the core game functionality and performance characteristics that make go-netrek an engaging multiplayer experience.
+The implementation has successfully established a secure, reliable foundation while maintaining the core game functionality and performance characteristics that make go-netrek an engaging multiplayer experience.
+The codebase is now ready for production deployment with Phase 1 features, while Phase 2 will focus on scaling and performance optimization.